Dismissal of Robert Rialmo: Cook County State's Attorney

-Wrongful Death Civil Action
+Wrongful death civil action

-Three days after the shooting, a civil action was filed by the LeGrier Family on December 28, 2015 by attorney Bill Foutris for wrongful death.
+Three days after the shooting, a civil action was filed by the LeGrier Family on December 28, 2015, by attorney Bill Foutris for wrongful death.
 The trial lasted up until June 26, 2018.
 Experts hired by the City of Chicago testified that Rialmo had followed proper procedures.
 Defense attorneys Brian Gainer and Joel Brodsky called an expert witness, Emanuel Kapelsohn, who had been hired by the city to review the case.
 In his testimony, he said Officer Rialmo's use of deadly force was "in line with police standards."
 He also told jurors that LeGrier posed a threat since he was swinging a deadly weapon as he walked toward Rialmo, and called attention to “LeGrier's father, who had locked himself in his bedroom and called the police to control his son.”
 The LeGriers could not corroborate that they claimed Rialmo retreated several feet off the front porch and was in no immediate physical danger since they were locked in their bedroom and could not have witnessed the shooting.
 Kapelsohn said that officers are trained to shoot in the chest, and as many times as necessary to remove any threats which in this case was fear of losing his life.
 Contentions that bullet casings found by the sidewalk confirmed Rialmo's distance from LeGrier, nullifying Rialmo's claim that he was in imminent danger, were discounted by the defense and Kapelohn since numerous paramedics and other CPD officers arriving at the scene could have inadvertently kicked them while attempting to administer emergency aid to LeGrier and Jones.
 Additionally, the defense contended that the normal ejection of bullet casings from Rialmo's pistol would have placed the casings away from Rialmo's position and by the sidewalk as he shot LeGrier.
 A judgment in favor of the defendants, Robert Rialmo and the City of Chicago, was reached on June 26, 2018.
 Rialmo was found not guilty of wrongful death and the City of Chicago was also exonerated.
 A new trial was subsequently denied.
 The appellate court mandate for an appeal was dismissed on August 2, 2018.